petuscov/softKanban/README.md

 # Softkanban

-I was pretty tired of naming my SFDC project sfXXX, so i replaced the sf for soft.
+I was pretty tired of naming all my SFDC projects sfXXX, so i replaced the sf for soft.

 ## Kanban example